rosestrauss1/Election_Analysis/README.md

 ### Purpose

 The purpose of this project is to use python to determine the outcomes of a congressional election.
-Using for loops and if then statements, I was able to calculate from a csv file that listed the name of candidates, county, and votes the win number for the election, number of votes per county, and where turnout was the highest among voters.
+Using for loops and if then statements and data from a csv file indicating name of candidates, county, and votes, I calculated the win number for the election, number of votes per county, and locations where turnout was the highest among voters.

 ## Election-Audit Results